Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 Short Flight

-3.5 hrs
+3–3.5 hrs

-Why Turkey? — Cost Savings by Treatment
+Why Turkey? — Cost Savings by Treatment Type

-Typical Savings for Patients Traveling from UK or Germany
+Typical Savings for Patients from Germany

 Hollywood Smile